Everyone knows the relief that comes with a negative test result, and those same people can imagine the fear and dread that come with a positive one.

 • Low-level signal interference: Interference refers to substances or conditions that disrupt the test’s ability to detect the pathogen signal accurately.
 These can include sample contaminants from powders or detergents, as well as matrix effects, in which the natural composition of a specimen influences signal production.

 • Borderline assay performance: Assays are designed with defined thresholds.
-Borderline performance can happen when small fluctuations push results into a “gray area”
+Borderline performance can happen when small fluctuations push results into a “gray area”.
+Some techniques like PCR are very precise, whereas the antibody tests for Syphilis may be more problematic.

 • Procedural errors: Sometimes, errors occur resulting from handling samples and testing – pipetting mistakes, mislabelling, and deviations from protocols can affect assay performance.